README.md clean up readme 2 revisions

 To update the stack, you can reorder, squash, or amend commits and then force-push.
 Gitpatch will match the updated commits to the original ones and will update patches as necessary.

-You can also use git's --fixup flag to quickly tweak earlier commits in your stack.
+You can also use git rebase's --fixup flag to quickly tweak earlier commits in your stack.
 For convenience, Gitpatch provides a command to do this.

 Patches in the patch stack can also be added or removed by adding or removing commits.